Housing Refugees in America

 Samaritas strongly believes we need to uphold America’s legacy of welcoming and helping refugees at home.
-For 72 years we have been serving refugee children and families, and we will continue to do so as long as there is a need.
+For 72 years we have been serving refugee families, and we will continue to help refugees as long as there is a need.

 Refugee Resettlement is a lifeline that the US provides for the most vulnerable refugees at a time of unprecedented global crisis:

 - The majority of refugees are hosted in developing countries; resettlement is a relatively modest – yet lifesaving – way for America to demonstrate its support for people fleeing persecution and the countries hosting them.

-- Resettlement also upholds America’s commitment for the interpreters, translators, cultural advisors, and others who have risked their lives to support U.S. military and diplomatic missions abroad, many of whom have since been targeted for this support.
+- Housing refugees in America also upholds the United States' commitment for the interpreters, translators, cultural advisors, and others who have risked their lives to support U.S. military and diplomatic missions abroad, many of whom have since been targeted for this support.

-- Welcoming and hosting refugees sets a positive example for other countries to follow, helping to ensure pro-refugee policies in countries hosting the majority of refugees, thereby discouraging premature and unsafe return that only further cycles of violence, instability, and displacement.
+- Welcoming and hosting refugees in the U.S. sets a positive example for other countries to follow, helping to ensure pro-refugee policies in countries hosting the majority of refugees, thereby discouraging premature and unsafe return that only further cycles of violence, instability, and displacement.

-- While the primary purpose of refugee housing refugees in America is humanitarian, hosting refugees in the US also has positive economic effects.
+- While the primary purpose of housing refugees in America is humanitarian, hosting refugees in the U.S. also has positive economic effects.

-- Refugees revitalize cities and towns across America.
+- Refugee families revitalize cities and towns across America.

 - Refugees contribute more in taxes over the course of their first 20 years in the US than they receive in benefits.